yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A package is marked as deprecated by the publisher.
 Avoid using it, use the alternative provided in the deprecation message instead.

+## YN0068 - `UNUSED_PACKAGE_EXTENSION`

+A packageExtension is detected by Yarn as being unused, which means that the selector doesn't match any of the installed packages.

+## YN0069 - `REDUNDANT_PACKAGE_EXTENSION`

+A packageExtension is detected by Yarn as being unneeded, which means that the selected packages have the same behavior with and without the extension.